Tor2726/PdM-LSTM-Prediction/README.md

 Mainly referenced the preprocess methods from [umbertogriffo](https://github.com/umbertogriffo/Predictive-Maintenance-using-LSTM) and [PHAM VAN VUNG](https://www.kaggle.com/code/phamvanvung/cmapss)

 ## Algorithms
--Use stratify sampling to ensure the model can all machines pattern.<br> -Stacked Multiple Bidirectional LSTM layers to build the prediction model.
+-Use stratified sampling to ensure the model can all machines pattern.<br> -Stacked Multiple Bidirectional LSTM layers to build the prediction model.